Origin of insulating ferromagnetism in iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$: Abstract

 \section{Abstract}

-An insulating ferromagnetic (FM) phase exists in the quasi-one-dimensional iron chalcogenide Ce$_2$O$_2$FeSe$_2$ but its origin is unknown.
+An insulating ferromagnetic (FM) phase exists in the quasi-one-dimensional iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$ but its origin is unknown.
 To understand the FM mechanism, here a systematic investigation of this material is provided, analyzing the competition between ferromagnetic and antiferromagnetic tendencies and the interplay of hoppings, Coulomb interactions, Hund's coupling, and crystal-field splittings.
 Our intuitive analysis based on second-order perturbation theory shows that large entanglements between doubly-occupied and half-filled orbitals play a key role in stabilizing the FM order in Ce$_2$O$_2$FeSe$_2$.
-In addition, via many-body computational techniques applied to a multi-orbital Hubbard model, the phase diagram confirms the proposed FM mechanism, in agreement with experiments.
+In addition, via many-body computational techniques applied to a multi-orbital Hubbard model, the phase diagram confirms the proposed FM mechanism.

-\textit{Introduction.-} Over decades, the universal understanding of the superexchange phenomenon in transition metal compounds attracted the attention of the Condensed Matter community \cite{anderson1959new,goodenough1963magnetism,anderson1963theory,lin2021oxygen}.
-Anderson's superexchange theory based on atomic-limit second-order perturbation theory in the hopping amplitudes dominates for many insulating materials~\cite{anderson1959new,goodenough1963magnetism,anderson1963theory}.
-This case is illustrated in Fig.~\ref{three_mechanism}(a): the Heisenberg coupling between two half-filled orbitals should be antiferromagnetic (AFM).
-On the other hand, via third-order perturbation theory the case involving a half-filled orbital and empty orbital, coupled with partially filled orbitals via Hund coupling $J_{\rm H}$, Fig.~\ref{three_mechanism}(b), was shown to lead to ferromagnetic (FM) order.
-Being third order, the magnitude of the FM coupling is smaller than the AFM superexchange.
-Also at third-order, the case of overlap between full-filled and half-filled orbitals, also coupled with partially filled orbitals via $J_{\rm H}$, Fig.~\ref{three_mechanism}(c) should also be FM~\cite{goodenough1963magnetism,weihe1997quantitative}.
+\textit{Introduction.-} The understanding of the superexchange phenomenon in transition metal compounds continues attracting the attention of the Condensed Matter community \cite{anderson1959new,goodenough1963magnetism,anderson1963theory,lin2021oxygen}.
+Superexchange theory based on atomic-limit second-order perturbation theory in the hopping amplitudes dominates for many insulators~\cite{anderson1959new,goodenough1963magnetism,anderson1963theory}: as illustrated in Fig.~\ref{three_mechanism}(a), the Heisenberg coupling between two half-filled orbitals is antiferromagnetic (AFM).
+However, via third-order perturbation theory the case involving half-filled and empty orbitals, coupled with partially filled orbitals via Hund coupling $J_{\rm H}$, Fig.~\ref{three_mechanism}(b), leads to FM order instead.
+Being third order, the FM coupling magnitude is smaller than the AFM superexchange.
+Also at third-order, the case involving full-filled and half-filled orbitals, also coupled with partially filled orbitals via $J_{\rm H}$, Fig.~\ref{three_mechanism}(c), should also be FM~\cite{goodenough1963magnetism,weihe1997quantitative}.